Fintan/grunt-haxe/README.md

 ###Config Examples

-Then add some configuration for the plugin like so:

 #### Minimal Example

-As a minimum a project requires 3 properties to be specified in order to successfully compile:
+A project requires at least the following three properties in order to successfully compile:

 ``` javascript
 haxe: {